Perth-Artifactory/training/lasers/training_checklist.md

 * Design placement (Absolute v relative)
 * How to download files to the laser
 * Accurate and innacurate time estimates

+A demonstration file can be found [here](./flex%20logo%20TRAINING.dxf) or in `\\filer\shared\Resources\Laser\Training`.
+The files labelled as "training" have a broken vector on the first letter of Artifactory that will need to be joined before it can be engraved.
 </details>

 * **Turn the laser on at the wall**